Office of Student Conduct and CARE

 Note: If you are billed for counseling services received at the Campus Health Clinic, please contact Ted Westerhof at [email protected].

-During the fall 2022 semester, the Bowen Center is providing onsite walk-in counseling services for all students during these days:
+During the spring 2023 semester, the Bowen Center is providing onsite walk-in counseling services for all students during these days:

 Please check in at the front desk in the Office of Student Conduct and Care, located in Walb Union, Room 111.
 Availability will be first come, first served.
-Services will begin during the first week of class (week of August 22) and continue through finals week (week of December 12).
+Services will begin on Tuesday, January 17, and continue through finals week (week of May 1).
+Services will not be offered during spring break (March 6, 7, and 9).
+Contact the office at [email protected] or 260-481-6601 for more information.

 Purdue Fort Wayne and the Bowen Center have a strong commitment to keeping the information you share confidential.
 This includes attendance and participation in counseling.
 We do not and are not legally permitted to discuss your information with anyone, including university officials, faculty members, parents/guardians, or outside agencies, without written authorization from you, the student.